webiny/docs.webiny.com/docs/deep-dive/scaffolding/available-plugins/scaffold-node-package.md

 ## Using it in your project

 You can now use use your newly scaffolded **Node** package in your Webiny project by adding it to one of your `api` stacks.

-You can also use it as a [scaffolding plugin](https://docs.webiny.com/docs/deep-dive/cli/creating-a-scaffold-plugin)

-The scaffolded plugin is [linked](https://classic.yarnpkg.com/en/docs/cli/link/) to the other packages in the repository automatically, so you do not have to worry about it.
+The scaffolded package is [linked](https://classic.yarnpkg.com/en/docs/cli/link/) to the other packages in the repository via node_modules automatically, so you do not have to worry about it.